 If you do use external locking option to enable updates to

-for any shared tables.
-Otherwise, index corruption can
+any shared tables.
+Otherwise, index corruption can occur.

-The easiest way to satisfy these conditions is to always use
+The easiest way to satisfy this condition is to always use

 --external-locking together with